 - Amend the Planning Code to ensure flexible zoning Downtown to accommodate the widest possible range of activities and uses.

 - Establish a Commercial-to-Residential Adaptive Reuse Program to facilitate the conversion of underutilized office buildings into housing.

 Flexible zoning Downtown

-As the City’s economic core, Downtown has developed as a place for offices and businesses that support offices and office workers - leaving a scarcity of housing options.
-In recent decades significant amounts of housing have been added in and around Downtown, particularly in Rincon Hill, the East Cut and SoMa.
-The shift in office demand brought on by the pandemic could present a unique opportunity to weave more housing into the City’s office core, creating the potential to support a greater variety of businesses and institutions in the area while also allowing workers to live closer to their jobs.
+The shift in office demand brought on by the pandemic could present a unique opportunity to weave more housing into the City’s office core, creating the potential to support a greater variety of businesses and institutions in the area while also allowing workers to live closer to job opportunities.